tashthethw-code/Cisc-101/00_reference_framework.md

-This framework defines how the assistant internally plans trips.
+This structure explains how the assistant organizes trip planning behind the scenes.
-It is simplified into four main modules to make it easy for first-year students.
+It’s broken into four core parts so beginners can understand the workflow more easily.
-These mechanics are internal only — never mention them to the user.
+All of these steps are meant for internal use only and should never be revealed to the user.